 At the inaugral meeting of Skill Share, I began to wonder if I had come to the wrong event.

-- Lou Mycroft – is a Thinking Environment coach and consultant.
+- Lou Mycroft – a Thinking Environment coach and consultant.
 She shared this methodology in the first Skill Share meeting.
 Her background is in public health and community development.

-- Claire Wright – runs a Community Interest Company “Thinking Big” that delivers projects promoting inclusion, opportunity and well-being.
+- Claire Wright – she runs a Community Interest Company “Thinking Big” that delivers projects promoting inclusion, opportunity and well-being.

 - Armstrong Cameron – Derrick and Dawn (Armstrong & Cameron) work on projects in the arts, cultural and third sectors, covering equality and social justice.